fightbulc/simplon_twitter/README.md

 The following examples will show you how to publish, read and to destroy a tweet.
 [Visit twitter's dev center](https://dev.twitter.com/rest/public) to see all api resources.

+Simplon/Twitter supports now as well ```media uploads```.
+An example can be found at the end of the other examples.

 ### 1. Publish a tweet

 ```php